-As we’ve pushed away from the update’s release we’ve heard about some of the bugs, glitches, and performance issues plaguing the devices.
+As we push away from the release date there’s a growing list of complaints about bugs, glitches, and performance issues.
 Some of these issues are minor annoyances, other problems are much bigger.

-If you're moving up from an older version of iOS, you can expect a bigger download and a lengthier download time.
-Features and fixes from the updates you skipped are baked into your iOS 12.1 update.
+If you're moving up from an older version of iOS, you can expect a bigger download and a lengthier installation because the features and fixes from the updates you skipped are baked into your version of the iOS 12.4.1 update.

-As for the iOS 12.1 update's performance, it's currently stable on the iPhone 8 in our possession.
+As for the iOS 12.4.1 update's performance, it's currently stable on our iPhone 8 models.

-We've been using the update for an extended period of time looking at key areas of performance like battery life, UI speed, and connectivity.
+We've been using the update for a short time and we've been looking at key areas of performance like battery life, UI speed, and connectivity.

-Thus far, battery life seems to be holding up.
-We haven't experienced any abnormal drain and we're still able to get a full day of use.
+Thus far, battery life is holding up.
+We haven't experienced any abnormal drain and we're able to get a full day of use.

 Wi-Fi, Bluetooth, and GPS are all working normally and we haven't noticed slow speeds or an increased number of dropped connections.
 These are common issues after a software update.

-The software is still fast on the iPhone 8 and we haven't noticed any lag.
-Control Center, Notifications, and the keyboard are places where we often see lag, but nothing has popped up on the iPhone 8 yet.
+The software is fast and we haven't noticed any lag.
+Control Center, Notifications, and the keyboard are places where we often see lag, but nothing has popped up on our devices yet.